A Brief Introduction to my Background

 The first session is a chance for us to get to know each other.
 We’ll discuss your reasons for seeking therapy, your history, and what you hope to achieve.
 You can also ask any questions about my approach or the therapy process.

-When beginning our work together, we will meet no less than once per week for 45 minutes.
-Depending on your needs, we might more frequently.
+When beginning our work together, we will meet no less than once a week for 45 minutes.
+If we choose to, we might meet more frequently.
 We’ll decide together on a schedule that works best for you.

 The length of therapy varies.
 Some people find a few sessions helpful for a specific concern, while others engage in therapy for months or years to explore deeper patterns.
 Your goals and progress will guide the process.